insite-gmbh/iDoc/articles/iAuth.md

 | Admin      | Admin   |     XXX    |     10         | [guid] |
 | Joe        | Active  |     XXX    |     10         | [guid] |

-* The `Name` is free to define and is should be used case sensitive.
+* The `Name` is free to define and it should be used case sensitive.
 * The `LogoutTimeInMin` can specified per user (maximum time a user can be logged in).
 * The `Password` is an encrypted key (so see how you can generate it, see Commandline)
 * The `Id` is to identify the user